 The Vézelay Route (in French: "Voie de Vézelay") is approximately 900 km long.

-From Vézelay there are two main variants: via Nevers and via Bourges.
+From Vézelay there are two main routes: via Nevers and via Bourges.
 These come together after almost 300 km in the village of Gargilesse.

-Both possibilities offer wonderful opportunities to rub shoulders with a calm and peaceful nature while browsing through both options a remarkable cultural heritage.
+Both ways offer wonderful opportunities to walk through calm and peaceful nature and at the same time explore a remarkable cultural heritage.

 - from Nevers there is an abbreviation via Augy-sur-Aubois to Ainay-le-Château (see map: 1),